 The existing natural gas distribution system on Treasure Island is owned by the Navy and the responsibility of the Treasure Island Development Authority (TIDA) through a cooperative agreement.
-The system is supplied with gas by PG&E and maintained by SFPUC as part of a Utility Service Agreement between TIDA and SFPUC.
-SFPUC in turn administers a relationship with Public Works to perform regular inspection, maintenance and repair of the existing system.
+The system is supplied with gas by PG&E and maintained by the San Francisco Public Utilities Commission (SFPUC) as part of a Utility Service Agreement between TIDA and SFPUC.
+SFPUC in turn administers a relationship with the SF Public Works to perform regular inspection, maintenance and repair of the existing system.
 SFPUC also administers the master meter service connection relationship with PG&E.